libreobjet/open-guide/designing.md

 3D printing in the term's original sense  refers to processes that sequentially deposit material onto a powder  bed with inkjet printer heads.
 More recently, the meaning of the term  has expanded to encompass a wider variety of techniques such as extrusion and sintering-based processes.
 Technical standards generally use the term additive manufacturing for this broader sense.
 −[Wikipedia](https://en.wikipedia.org/wiki/3D_printing)

-#### Make your own tools
+#### Build     your own tools
-Improving your tools by yourself or making your DIY tools for doing you DIY design is another option.
+Improving your tools by yourself or making your  open source tools for doing open source design is another option.
 In the traditional woodworking this was a very common practice.
 Nowadays there are a lot of people that make their own tools or improving their own tools.
 For example the conversions of milling hand routers into a CNC routers or the fabrication of 3D printers.

 Objects
 ------------